Dr Mirjana Bozic

 Interests

 I study language as a cognitive and a neural system.
-My research focuses on the neural mechanisms that support spoken language comprehension, and the structure of the underlying lexical representations.
+My research focuses on the neural mechanisms that support spoken language comprehension.
 Using behavioural and neuroimaging techniques, I investigate how different properties of the speech input engage the underlying neural architecture to produce successful comprehension.

 Research Focus